GEOGRAPHICAL SCOPE OF OUR WORK

 Publisher / Institution

-University of Cape Coast, World Agroforestry (ICRAF), TRY Oyster Women’s Association, Development Action Association, and Coastal Resources Center, Graduate School of Oceanography, University of Rhode Island.
+University of Cape Coast, Center for Coastal Management, Cape Coast, Ghana, Development Action Association (DAA), Accra, Ghana, TRY Oyster Women’s Association, Old Jeshwang, The Gambia, and Coastal Resources Center, Graduate School of Oceanography, Univer

 PUBLICATIONS